jhuleatt/CODELAB-stripe-firebase-extensions/steps/index.lab.md

 ### Create a subscription for your customer

-To create a subscription for your customer, you first need to create a [Checkout Session](https://stripe.com/docs/api/checkout/sessions).
-The extension listens to documents being created in the customer's `checkout_session` sub-collection and then creates the checkout session for you.
+To create a subscription for your customer, you first need to create a Checkout Session, which is the programmatic representation of what your customer sees when they’re redirected to the payment form.
+The extension listens to documents being created in the `checkout_session` sub-collection and then creates the checkout session for you.

 In your `app.js` below the "Event listeners" comment block add the following code.